fverloy/fverloy/README.md

 ## Hi there, I'm Filip Verloy 👋

-### I'm currently the EMEA Field CTO at Noname Security.
+### I'm currently the Field CTO at Noname Security.

 - 🚀 I’m currently working on building a rocket ship at Noname Security.
 - 📚 I’m looking to collaborate on writing a technical book (O'Reilly, No Starch Press, Packt,...) on Cloud/Storage/Networking/Automation/IaC